se-edu/learningresources/contents/data/nosql/NoSQL.md

 </figure>
 <br>

-While certainly trending behind SQL databases, NoSQL databases have been <tooltip content="Amazon uses a proprietary NoSQL database!">booming</tooltip> over the past couple of years, due to the increasing applicability of its benefits to requirements today.
+While certainly trending behind relational databases, NoSQL databases have been <tooltip content="Amazon uses a proprietary NoSQL database!">booming</tooltip> over the past couple of years, due to the increasing applicability of its benefits to requirements today.

 This bodes well for the maturity and development of this evolving technology, and your potential use cases for it.